isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-fiberglass-boats/index.md

 If you choose to brush, then go for a natural thistle brush.
 For rolling, take the 3/16 nap.
 Use the airless paint spray gun for spraying.
 The conventional equipment is useful too.
 Unlike some regular paints, the TotalBoat JD Select Bottom Paint doesnt have harsh odors.
 It is easy to clean, and the water-based component formula is low in VOCs, which means little or no fumes at all.

-Pros:
-- Shields wooden and fiberglass boats in fresh and salty water
-- It is water-based and easy to apply
-- just likeapplying these paints.
-- Covers up to 400 sq ft per gallon
+Pros: - Shields wooden and fiberglass boats in fresh and salty water - It is water-based and easy to apply - just likeapplying these paints. - Covers up to 400 sq ft per gallon

-Cons:
-- May be pricey for an average spender.
+Cons: - May be pricey for an average spender.

+> See Also: > Painting an Aluminum Boat

 ###  [5.
 Interlux YBB379/1 Fiberglass Bottomkote NT](https://www.amazon.com/dp/B0053HQPZY/?tag=p-policy-20)